["learn"]

 An old fashioned on a wooden surface with orange peel

 In terms of classics, the Old Fashioned is probably one of the most famous ones out there.
-Recommended for whiskey lovers, it’s a simple combination of bourbon simple syrup and aromatic bitters, If you want to give your Old fashioned a fall outfit, we recommend trying the American Trilogy cocktail, which adds apple brandy to the original recipe for a warm and spicy touch.
+Recommended for whisky lovers, it’s a simple combination of bourbon, simple syrup and aromatic bitters.
+If you want to give your Old fashioned an autumn outfit, we recommend trying the American Trilogy cocktail, which adds apple brandy to the original recipe for a warm and spicy touch.

 5. Piña Colada